CommerceDataService/control-masonry/docs/pages/AC-6.md

 permalink: /AC-6/
 title: AC-6 - Least Privilege
 ---
-## The organization employs the principle of least privilege, allowing only authorized accesses for users (or processes acting on behalf of users) which are necessary to accomplish assigned tasks in accordance with organizational missions and business functions.
+## The organization GSA OCISO and Valiant Solutions employs the principle of least privilege, allowing only authorized accesses for users (or processes acting on behalf of users) which are necessary to accomplish assigned tasks in accordance with organizational missions and business functions.
 ### AWS Least Privileges
 * AWS Identity and Access Management (IAM) Policies enables organizations with many employees to create and manage multiple users under a single AWS Account.
 IAM policies are attached to the users, enabling centralized control of permissions for users under your AWS Account to access buckets or objects.
 With IAM policies, you can only grant users within your own AWS account permission to access your Amazon resources.
 * 18F AWS IAM policies are defined to grant only the required access for 18F staff necessary to perform their functions.
 18F defines least privilege access to each user , group or role. and is in the planning stages to customize access  to specific resources using an authorization policy.